You are here

 1.13.5 Although we may act, through our investment banking business, as agent for the company issuing shares to you, information and administrative barriers exist to ensure that advice given to investment clients, or discretionary transactions undertaken on investment clients' behalf, are conducted by employees who are acting solely for those investment clients, are not engaged in investment banking activities and are not supervised by or remunerated by reference to our investment banking division.

 1.13.6 We have investment banking relationships with a number of the companies covered by our Research division.
 We may seek investment banking business from the companies referred to in our research.
 Charles Stanley and its connected companies, their directors, members, employees and members of their families may have positions in the securities or derivatives (including options and warrants) thereof of companies referred to in our research.
 From time to time, the author of a research report might be remunerated by reference to the profitability of the corporate finance and broking division of Charles Stanley.
 As a result, investors should be aware that the firm may have a conflict of interest that could affect the objectivity, independence and impartiality of our research.
 Where such conflicts exist, it is our policy to disclose them publicly in the research reports.
 We believe that our research is produced to a high quality standard.
 It is our view that the long-term interests of our firm and of all our clients, whether investment clients or corporate finance and broking clients, are best provided for by the provision by us of research that is well-researched and drawn from sources which we believe to be reliable.
-Our policy on managing actual or potential conflicts of interest in respect of research can be found here.

 1.13.7 Where the measures outlined in this section are insufficient, in our opinion, for the avoidance, mitigation and management of potential and actual conflicts of interest, we will disclose such facts to you, or decline to act for you.